Python-SIP/sip/Roadmap.rst

 Migration from SIP v4 to v5
 ---------------------------

-The intention is that all changes to the syntax of specification files will be implemented in SIP v4 starting with v4.12.
-Any old syntax will be supported thoughout the life of v4 but will not be supported by v5.

-Use of the old syntax will trigger deprecation warning messages.
+SIP v4.18.x will be the final series of SIP v4 releases.
+All features that will be removed in SIP v5 will trigger a deprecation warning.
+These will be Use of the old syntax will trigger deprecation warning messages.
 These will be disabled by default and will be enabled by passing the ``-w`` command line option to the code generator.

-Starting with SIP v4.13 the deprecation messages will be enabled and it will not be possible to disable them.

-A set of specification files that does not trigger any deprecation warnings with SIP v4.13 should work unchanged with SIP v5.
+A set of specification files that does not trigger any deprecation warnings with SIP v4.18.x should work unchanged with SIP v5.

 Roadmap